 Perpetually 'chained' minds

 As a consequence of some unfortunate historical developments, Africans have – largely and unfortunately – become conditioned to see themselves as lacking and not quite on a par with European, Oriental, and Indian counterparts.
-This belief – which has been with us for generations – has become embedded in our psyche for some time; it manifests in various ways from time to time.
+This belief has become embedded in our psyche for generations and it manifests in various ways from time to time.
 Consequently, Africa's children have often looked elsewhere for leadership and inspiration.

-As long as Africa continues to underachieve in the modern world – it has to be noted that Africa has had some truly great achievements in the distant past – there will be a school of thought that will continue to forward the idea that we are not as capable as our counterparts from other parts of the world.
+Africa has had some truly great achievements in the distant past.
+The longer Africa continues to underachieve in the modern world, the longer some schools of thought will propagate notions that we are not as capable as our counterparts from other parts of the world.
 Africans would have little evidence and few examples of laudable achievements with which to refute this and similar racist and xenophobic claims.

 Visible impact of role models